Lespremeto/leoatchina-vim/README.markdown

     - nnoremap > >>

 # Plugins and their shortcuts
-hereafter are the plugins that I collected, theirs links looks blue, if you want details for them, click it.
+Hereafter are the plugins that I collected, theirs links looks blue, if you want details for them, click it.

-Just as I have told, the `~/.vimrc.local` contains the fearutures that you need.For example, if you want syntax check, you can open it and add ``syntax`` in the list `g:plug_groups`, then rerun `install.sh` or `:PlugReinstall`, the plugins `ale` for `vim8`/`neovim` , or `syntastic` for `vim7.3+` will be installed.
+Just as I have mentioned, the `~/.vimrc.local` contains the fearutures that you need.For example, if you want syntax check, you can open it and add ``syntax`` in the list `g:plug_groups`, then rerun `install.sh` or `:PlugReinstall`, the plugins `ale` for `vim8`/`neovim` , or `syntastic` for `vim7.3+` will be installed.

 You can open `.vimrc.plugs` for these features